kcp-dev/kcp/docs/content/concepts/braindump.md

 have to be replicated into the whole hierarchy of cache servers.
 I mentioned the word hierarchy here because this might be a caching hierarchy which we want to use.
 Think of this as an API app store-like thing, where companies' tenants can offer services to other tenants.
-In such a platform, they would opt-in into sharing their API export to the world.
+In such a platform, they would opt in into sharing their API export to the world.
 In such a setup, the cache server scalability would only be a limit for the APIs which are shared in that app store-like way.
 This doesn't seem to be a limit which limits the applicability